-ASUS Transformer Pad Prime Jelly Bean update now rolling out, Infinity update pushed backAlex Wagner - Deputy Managing Editor, News Desk
+ASUS Transformer Pad Prime Jelly Bean update now rolling out, Infinity update pushed backAlex Wagner - Editorial Director of News and Content

 Yesterday ASUS said that the Transformer Pad Prime's update to Jelly Bean would begin rolling out on September 27, and it looks like the company has stuck to its word.
 Several Transformer Pad Prime owners are reporting that the update has made its way to their neck of the woods, bringing with it a bump to Android 4.1.1.
 As we noted last night, some of the changes that are packed into this Jelly Bean update include the removal of Flash support and the addition of a Multiple Photo Selection feature.